 The midfielders in lacrosse are the players that occupy the middle third of the field between the attackmen and defensemen.
-Midfielders may be designated as wingers playing on the outside of the field, centers taking the draw or a FOGO player who is a face-off specialist.
+Midfielders may be designated as wingers playing on the outside of the field, face-off specialists, or defensive midfielders.
 In men's field lacrosse, there are three midfielders.
 Midfielders must have strong field vision and passing abilities to transition the ball from offense to defense and keep possession.
-Because some midfielders will cross the restraining line and join the attack, midfielders should practice shooting skills.
+Since some midfielders will cross the restraining line and join the attack, midfielders should also have strong shooting skills.

-The center is a specific type of midfielder.
-The center plays an essential role for their team by taking the draw and covering both the offensive and defensive ends.
-It is critical that the center has good skills to win the draw and excellent field vision.
-Some centers in men’s lacrosse are called a FOGO.
-The FOGO is a slang term that means “face off get off" specialist.
-A FOGO player is a special teams player whose top skill is winning the face-off and then quickly clearing the field for a substitution.
+There is a special midfielder position called a FOGO, a face-off specialist in men’s lacrosse.
+The FOGO is a slang term that means “face-off get off.”
+A FOGO player is a special player whose top skill is winning the face-off and quickly clearing the field for a substitution.

 The third man is a defensive position assigned to cover the area closest to the restraining line upfield from their own goal.
 The third man must be quick at anticipating and intercepting midfield transition passes and adept at slowing down a fast break while other defensive midfielders and defenders drop in towards their own goal.

-The point is a defensive position often assigned to cover the area closest to goal, including the crease.
+The point is a defensive position often assigned to cover the area closest to the goal, including the crease.
 This player must be skilled at sliding to support breakaway situations that get past the third man and cover point, as well as defending the crease.

 The cover point in lacrosse is a defensive player who typically marks the second home attacker.
-A cover point position often draws one on one matchups because of their quickness and drop step.
+A cover point position often draws one-on-one matchups because of their quickness and drop step.